ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 ---

-I am mobile apps developer.
-Quite frequently I need some backend service to manage user data in remote database.
-Of course, one can use some BaaS ([Parse](https://parse.com/), [Backendless](https://backendless.com/), etc…).
-But good own solution is always more convenient and pratical.
+I am mobile app developer.
+I need some backend service to manage user data in remote databases quite frequently.
+Of course, I could use some BaaS ([Parse](https://parse.com/), [Backendless](https://backendless.com/), etc…).
+But good own solution is always a more convenient and practical choice.

-And I decided to explore a completely unknown to me technologies, which are now very popular and are positioned as easily assimilated by newcomers and do not require in-depth knowledge and experience to implement large-scale projects.
+I decided to explore completely unknown technologies, which are now very popular and are positioned as easily assimilated by newcomers and do not require in-depth knowledge and experience to implement large-scale projects.

 This article will consider building a REST API for mobile applications using [Node.js](http://nodejs.org/) and [Express.js](http://expressjs.com/) framework with [Mongoose.js](http://mongoosejs.com/) for working with [MongoDB](http://www.mongodb.org/).
-For access control - OAuth 2.0 will be used with help of [OAuth2orize](https://github.com/jaredhanson/oauth2orize) and [Passport.js](http://passportjs.org/).
+For access control we'll use OAuth 2.0, with the help of [OAuth2orize](https://github.com/jaredhanson/oauth2orize) and [Passport.js](http://passportjs.org/).

 ##Contents